Reporting Concerns and Misconduct

 2) Discuss your concerns with someone not mandated to share information

-At CSE, faculty and staff who are considered not responsible to report misconduct include:
+At CSE, faculty and staff who are considered not responsible to report misconduct and who have consented to being highlighted here include:

 - Ashley Andreae, CSE Graduate Programs Coordinator, 734-647-1807

 - Alanson Sample, Associate Professor, 253-642-7287